Reading Time: 6 minutes

 The Risks of Using While Pregnant

 If you’re currently using while pregnant, especially if you’re using hard illicit drugs such as heroin, fentanyl, or methamphetamine, you must understand the dangers.
-It’s normal that you’re concerned about if they’re going to take your baby away for using drugs.
-If you understand the dangers, we hope that it will propel you towards making the decision to seek addiction treatment (no matter what path that may be) before your baby is born.
-Using drugs while pregnant can cause problems before and during pregnancy.
+Normally, you’re concerned about if they’re going to take your baby away for using drugs.
+If you understand the dangers, we hope that it will propel you towards deciding to seek addiction treatment (no matter what path that may be) before your baby is born—using drugs.
+At the same time, being pregnant can cause problems before and during pregnancy.

 These problems include the following;